 Trust is essential for doing business.
 As is the case with most businesses, employees serve as the perimeter of your trust network.
 They can either be the last line of defense or the first line of access to company data.
 In addition, data regulations such as GDPR, CCPA, and HIPAA define specific rules governing how personal data is managed as well as the rights that individuals have over the collection and use of their persona data.

-Employees cannot be expected to stay up to date on security best practices and privacy regulations on their own.
-This is why security and privacy training are more important than ever.
+Employees cannot be expected to stay up to date on cybersecurity best practices and privacy regulations on their own.
+This is why security awareness training are more important than ever.

-Regardless of the content and tools used to train employees on security and privacy, there are certain topics that should be covered and there are certain topics that must be covered.
+Regardless of the content and tools used to train employees on cybersecurity and privacy, there are certain topics that should be covered and there are certain topics that must be covered.

 Every company, including startups, should provide some form of security awareness training to all of their employees.
 Effective security awareness training helps employees make informed decisions and protect company data.

 Every company that is assessed against SOC 2, HIPAA, or PCI must provide some form of security training to all of its employees in order to pass an audit.

 The challenge is that most commercially available security awareness training is outdated, both in regards to technology examples and in how people actually work today.
 This training does however check the box for SOC 2, HIPAA, and PCI but it does little to actually increase the security awareness of employees.

 Because of this, many companies create their own security awareness training.
 This path is hard to maintain and hard to track.